Nativenerd1004/Predictive-Analytics-with-Supervised-Machine-Learning-for-Predicting-Customer-Churn/README.md

 ## Challenges Faced
 - Had issue locating missing values.
 - Had issues plotting my heatmap and confusion matrix, fixed this by upgrading seaborn
+- Had a challenge in predicting with XGB Boost then figured feature names with []<> were not capable for such machine learning training.